St Matthew Passion

 Sie gingen hin und verwahreten

-das Grab mit Hütern und versiegelten
+das Grab mit Hütern

-den Stein.
+und versiegelten den Stein.

 Nun ist der Herr zur Ruh gebracht.

-Mein Jesu, gute Nacht!
+Mein Jesu, gute Nacht.

-Die Müh ist aus, die unsre Sünden
+Die Müh ist aus,

-ihm gemacht.
+die unsre Sünden ihm gemacht.

-Mein Jesu, gute Nacht!
+Mein Jesu, gute Nacht.

-O selige Gebeine, seht, wie ich euch
+O selige Gebeine,

-mit Buss und Reu beweine, dass euch
+seht, wie ich euch mit Buß und Reu beweine,

-mein Fall in solche Not gebracht!
+dass euch mein Fall in solche Not gebracht.

-Mein Jesu, gute Nacht!
+Mein Jesu, gute Nacht.

 Habt lebenslang vor euer Leiden

-tausend Dank, dass ihr mein
+dass ihr mein Seelenheil

-Seelenheil so wert geacht’.
+so wert geacht’.

-Mein Jesu, gute Nacht!
+Mein Jesu, gute Nacht.

 68. Chor (I, II)